pkmital/pycadl/README.md

 `pip install cadl`

-Then in ptyhon, you can import any module like so:
+Then in python, you can import any module like so:

 `from cadl import vaegan`